selewirre/stellar_system_creator/README.md

 2. Add your own image as system background.
 3. Add ssc files as subsystem (in add XX system option).

-When rendering, allow the program to work through it (takes 5-30 seconds) if you added asteroid belts and/or trojans.
+When loading a new system, allow the program to work through it (takes 5-10 seconds).
-It is adding 500+ images on a single image.
+Rendering might also take some time.

 # License
 GNU GPL v3 license.